Platform Risk: When Stripe or Wise Can Break You

 1. Single-rail dependency is a structural characteristic, not a business metric

 When one payment processor handles the majority of your revenue, your cash flow is structurally dependent on that processor's policies, compliance posture, and risk tolerance.
+The pattern is explored in depth in why your Stripe dashboard is not a structure.

 This is distinct from "revenue concentration."
 Revenue concentration is a business metric — it describes where income comes from.
 Structural dependency describes what happens to your entire operation if the rail pauses, reviews, or terminates your account.